 During the 20th century, more and more people moved out of the city center to live in the mushrooming suburbs.
-The population of the city center dropped considerably.
+The population of the city centre dropped considerably.

 From the 1970s a Chinatown grew up in Manchester.
-A Chinese Arch was erected in 1987.
+The Chinatown Arch was erected in 1987.
 The Chinese Arts Centre opened the same year.

-In 1992 the metrolink trams began running.
-In 1996 IRA bombs devastated the city centre but it was rebuilt.
-The phoenix rose from the ashes.
+In 1992 the Metrolink trams began running.
+However, in 1996 IRA bombs devastated the city centre but it was rebuilt.
 The Trafford Shopping Centre opened in 1998.